Rats in New York City: Control

-Tips
+City-led control efforts

 New York City property owners and managing agents are legally responsible for keeping their properties rat-free through maintenance measures and the use of pest control professionals.
 Conditions both inside and outside of buildings, including on public property, that contribute to or allow the establishment of rat populations constitute violations of Article 151 of the Health Code.

 Maintenance measures include proper storage of garbage, removal of water sources, and elimination of environments suitable for nesting.
 Garbage cans need to be rat-resistant and made out of metal rather than plastic.
 Because rats easily chew through plastic, the Health Department recommends placing plastic garbage bags inside rat-resistant metal garbage cans.
 Garbage should be placed out on the street close to the pickup time, rather than the night before.
 It also becomes important to keep garbage that are in parks inside litter cans, and not feeding birds or any of the surrounding wildlife that could potentially attract them.

 New York City publishes a guide for property owners and tenants, entitled Preventing Rats on Your Property: A Guide for Property Owners and Tenants, that discusses how the Health Department inspects for rats, and how to control rats, including looking for evidence, cleaning up, starving them, shutting them out, and wiping them out.
 The guide covers the use of traps, rat poison, and wire mesh at the base of trees, as well as the new rules for garbage pickup, with landlords bringing out garbage in the morning immediately prior to pickup rather than the night before.
 Rodent baiting is suggested as an effective approach to wiping out rats.

 New York City property owners and residents are advised to watch for signs of infestation like gnawed wood and plastic and evidence of rat trails.
 Property should be inspected to look for entry points such as gaps around pipes.

 An online map created by the New York City Department of Health enables people to search specific addresses for rat issues.
 The Village Voice asked readers to email them about incidents of rat sightings.